-Most faults on the Western Power network are temporary, for example when a falling branch strikes a powerline and causes a momentary short circuit.
-They only affect the network briefly and there is often no permanent damage.
+Most faults on the Western Power network are temporary, a bird or falling branch strikes a powerline for example, and although it affects the network momentarily there is often no permanent damage.
 However, about 30 per cent of faults are more significant and supply is interrupted until the cause can be found and addressed.